-Status Beginning Compliance (40,41) 2021 Status Non-Compliance Assessment In July 2022, EPSO revised and implemented its strip search procedures.
+Status (40,41) Beginning Compliance 2021 Status Non-Compliance Assessment In July 2022, EPSO revised and implemented its strip search procedures.
 EPSO deputies conduct strip searches when subjects are arrested, returned to the jail, or when subjects exhibit suspicious activity.
 EPSO's strip search procedures also articulate the jail's protocol for admitting subjects to the jail.
 EPSPO also reported that all corrections staff member received training on these procedures.
 EPSO does not permit correctional staff members to perform body-cavity searches.
 When necessary, prisoners are sent to the hospital for an X-ray.
-Next Steps We will continue to audit EPSO's newly implemented procedures involving strip- search practices.
+Next Steps We will continue to audit EPSO's newly implemented procedures involving stripsearch practices.
+Response: Jail Procedures.docx The jail has implemented the attached policy in reference to searching.
+No strip search is conducted unless it required to ensure the safety of the function of the Jail.